I am looking for a social skills group for college students to help me make friends, grow in confidence, and better handle stress.

 Ready to join this college group?

-If you are ready to learn and practice valuable social skills in a supportive setting with other college-age students with autism, then this group may be right for you!
-To begin autism therapy in the South Bay Area, follow these simple steps:
+If you are ready to learn and practice valuable skills in a supportive setting with other college-age students with autism, then this group may be right for you!
+To begin autism therapy in California, follow these simple steps:

 - Contact Open Doors Therapy to schedule a free 30 minute phone consultation.